-- Flatbush Gardens in Brooklyn, a 59-building residential housing complex with 2,496 rentable units; - 141 Livingston Street in Brooklyn, a 15-story office building with approximately 216,000 square feet of GLA: - 250 Livingston Street in Brooklyn, a 12-story office and residential building with approximately 370,000 square feet of GLA (fully remeasured); - Aspen in Manhattan, a 7-story building containing residential and retail space with approximately 166,000 square feet of residential rental GLA and approximately 21,000 square feet of retail rental GLA; - Clover House in Brooklyn, a 11-story residential building with approximately 102,000 square feet of residential rental GLA; - 10 West 65th Street in Manhattan, a 6-story residential building with approximately 76,000 square feet of residential rental GLA; and - 1010 Pacific Street in Brooklyn, which the Company plans to redevelop as a 9-story residential building with approximately 119,000 square feet of residential rental GLA.
+- Flatbush Gardens in Brooklyn, a 59-building residential housing complex with 2,496 rentable units; - 141 Livingston Street in Brooklyn, a 15-story office building with approximately 216,000 square feet of GLA; - 250 Livingston Street in Brooklyn, a 12-story office and residential building with approximately 370,000 square feet of GLA (fully remeasured); - Aspen in Manhattan, a 7-story building containing residential and retail space with approximately 166,000 square feet of residential rental GLA and approximately 21,000 square feet of retail rental GLA; - Clover House in Brooklyn, a 11-story residential building with approximately 102,000 square feet of residential rental GLA: - 10 West 65th Street in Manhattan, a 6-story residential building with approximately 76,000 square feet of residential rental GLA; and - 1010 Pacific Street in Brooklyn, which the Company plans to redevelop as a 9-story residential building with approximately 119,000 square feet of residential rental GLA.

 During 2019, we entered into a joint venture in which we own a 50% interest through which we are paying certain legal and advisory expenses in connection with various rent laws and ordinances which govern certain of our properties.
-During the three and nine months ended September 30, 2020, the Company incurred \$0.1 million and \$0.4 million, respectively, of such expenses, which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations, and the Company has fulfilled its commitment to the joint venture.
+The Company committed to contribute \$0.4 million towards the joint venture.
+During the three months ended March 31, 2020, the Company incurred \$0.2 million of such expenses which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations and the Company has fulfilled its commitment in the joint venture.